gbowerman/gbowerman.github.io/_posts/2018-08-12-labyrinth-world.md

 Arcing intensely.
 Flashing with strength.

-Step forward, into the searing light,
+Step forward to the searing light,
 Embrace the hallowed fire,
 In blind defiance of Vulcan's might
 Mount the funeral pyre.

 Branching fate, I surrender to thee,
-And laugh at our path through absurdity.
+And laugh at the path of absurdity.